retf/Boost.Application/README.md

 * This release will be identified as : Beta 4
 * To get Beta 3 (older version) refer to: [Beta 3] (https://sourceforge.net/projects/boostapp/)

+`This library is in "Work in Progress" status!
+To more stable version, refer to beta 3`

 contact: re.tf@acm.org

 ###Acknowledgements